 It’s cheaper than many other European destinations and especially other famous Italian destinations that are also more touristic than Cagliari.

 Cagliari is a relatively small European city and it is walkable despite that it is the Sardinia’s capital.
 Approximately 200 000 people live here and distances are not distant.
-You will reach the city’s center from the airport for about 15 minutes by train.
-The closest beach is also between 10 and 20 minutes depending on what transport means you use.
+You will reach the city’s centre from the airport for about 15 minutes by train.
+The closest beach (one of the best beaches in Sardinia) is also between 10 and 20 minutes depending on what transport means you use.

 Cagliari has four districts that are easy to explore on foot and offer different types of entertainment and discoveries.

 In Castello District, you will find Bastion of Santa Croce, Cathedral of Santa Maria, and the Former Town Hall that is a museum, Bastion of Saint Remy and the Royal Palace.
 If you want to learn more about it join the Old Cagliari tour.